As a service to certificants holding reciprocal credentials, IC&RC provides international certificates for each of our credentials.

 Displaying your certificate prominently and using the international acronym on professional materials can help you gain greater professional recognition.
 It also enhances your reputation in the profession and confirms your proficiency.
 Finally, international certification for counselors (ICADC) is required by the U.S. Department of Transportation (DOT) for recognition as a SAP.

-There are currently seven international reciprocal certifications offered through IC&RC:
+There are currently eight international reciprocal certifications offered through IC&RC:

 - Internationally Certified Alcohol & Drug Counselor (ICADC)